Marvell Technology (NASDAQ:MRVL) Releases Q2 2022 Earnings Guidance

-Marvell Technology (NASDAQ:MRVL) last released its earnings results on Sunday, June 6th.
-The semiconductor company reported $0.29 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.27 by $0.02.
-The firm had revenue of $832.28 million during the quarter, compared to analyst estimates of $803.02 million.
+Marvell Technology (NASDAQ:MRVL) last released its quarterly earnings results on Sunday, June 6th.
+The semiconductor company reported $0.29 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.27 by $0.02.
+The company had revenue of $832.28 million for the quarter, compared to analysts’ expectations of $803.02 million.
 Marvell Technology had a positive return on equity of 5.25% and a negative net margin of 8.13%.
-During the same period in the prior year, the firm posted $0.18 earnings per share.
-As a group, equities research analysts forecast that Marvell Technology will post 0.95 EPS for the current fiscal year.
+During the same period in the previous year, the business posted $0.18 earnings per share.
+Research analysts forecast that Marvell Technology will post 0.95 earnings per share for the current fiscal year.

-In other Marvell Technology news, CFO Jean X. Hu sold 16,071 shares of the company’s stock in a transaction that occurred on Thursday, April 15th.
+In other news, CFO Jean X. Hu sold 16,071 shares of the company’s stock in a transaction that occurred on Thursday, April 15th.
 The stock was sold at an average price of $48.54, for a total transaction of $780,086.34.
-Following the sale, the chief financial officer now owns 73,182 shares in the company, valued at $3,552,254.28.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, CEO Matthew J. Murphy sold 20,000 shares of the company’s stock in a transaction that occurred on Tuesday, June 15th.
-The shares were sold at an average price of $53.57, for a total value of $1,071,400.00.
+Following the transaction, the chief financial officer now directly owns 73,182 shares of the company’s stock, valued at $3,552,254.28.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CEO Matthew J. Murphy sold 20,000 shares of the company’s stock in a transaction that occurred on Monday, May 17th.
+The stock was sold at an average price of $42.66, for a total value of $853,200.00.
 The disclosure for this sale can be found here.
-Insiders sold 73,571 shares of company stock valued at $3,604,736 in the last three months.
-0.33% of the stock is currently owned by company insiders.
+Insiders have sold 73,571 shares of company stock worth $3,604,736 over the last ninety days.
+0.29% of the stock is owned by insiders.

 About Marvell Technology